 Lindsay, a psychology major with a minor in child and family studies, is completing the pre-occupational therapy track.
 She plans to work in pediatrics in a hospital setting and is particularly invested in working with special-needs kids.
 She is a member of the Baylor chapters of Best Buddies and Alpha Lambda Delta.
 Lindsay loves to travel and enjoys spending time with her family and friends.

-Jana, a University Scholar from Wichita, Kansas, is studying biology and Spanish at Baylor.
-She serves on the Resources Committee in BURST (Baylor Undergraduate Research in Science and Technology) and the Fifth Floor Service Committee of Baylor’s Honors Residential College.
-She volunteers regularly at Restoration Haven, tutoring and mentoring low-income students.
-Jana aspires to complete graduate study in biology and pursue a research career.
+Jana, a University Scholar from Wichita, Kansas, studies biology and Spanish at Baylor.
+She serves as the Vice President of Events in BURST (Baylor Undergraduate Research in Science and Technology) and on the Fifth Floor Service Committee of Baylor’s Honors Residential College.
+She also volunteers at ACE (Afterschool Centers on Education), tutoring and mentoring low-income students.
+Jana aspires to complete graduate study in genetic counseling in order to pursue a career in this field.
 She would also like to travel on mission trips to Central America both during and after college.

 Cara studies political science and history as a University Scholar and is also a pre-law student.
 She participates in Alpha Lambda Delta, the honor society for first-year students, and Eta Sigma Phi, the honor society for Classical Studies.
 She is a content creator for the Odyssey Community at Baylor.
 This past summer, Cara attended the American Enterprise Institute’s Summer Honors Program and Mises University through the Mises Institute.
 Cara hopes to pursue graduate studies in the field of political science after completing her education at Baylor.